acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

         \gamma=\left(\frac{\sqrt{\varepsilon_1}-\sqrt{\varepsilon_2}}{\sqrt{\varepsilon_1}+\sqrt{\varepsilon_2}}\right)^2

-where :math:`\varepsilon_1` and :math:`\varepsilon_1` is the relative permittivity on either side of the boundary.
+where :math:`\varepsilon_1` and :math:`\varepsilon_2` is the relative permittivity, at 60 GHz, on either side of the boundary.
 The relative permittivity for common materials can be found in various data bases, but keep in mind that it is frequency dependent.
 As an example, `Table 1`_ lists approximate values for the real part of the relative permittivity for some common materials.

 .. _Table 1: